codfjenn/Kickstarter_Challenge/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+-- The highest amount of successful kickstarters start in May.
+The next two highest months are June and then July.
+May also has the highest successful percentage at 67%.
+December has the lowest volume of kickstarters in total and also the lowest amount of successful kickstarters.
+December also has the highest failed percentage by month of total at 47% failed.
 ![Theater_Outcomes_vs_Launch](https://github.com/codfjenn/Kickstarter_Challenge/blob/main/Theater_Outcomes_vs_Launch.png)

 - What can you conclude about the Outcomes based on Goals?